 Public engagement will take place throughout April 2025 and will help shape the development of the Forest Management Strategy and learn more about the state of Kingston’s rural and urban forest.

 A background review, including baseline forest assessments, is ongoing and will be completed in March 2025.
-Key findings from the background review will be available to the public at an open house on April 17 and will be shared here after and with project followers, the findings will appear again in the Forest Management Strategy itself.
+Key findings from the background review will are available in the presentation below and the maps posted in the news feed.
+The findings will appear again in the Forest Management Strategy itself.

 Project Stages